Fortum: Electricity and heat sales

-Fortum sells electricity, electricity products and services to 1.3 million customers in Sweden, Finland, Norway and Poland.
+Fortum sells electricity, electricity products and services to over 2 million consumers predominantly in the Nordics and Poland.
 In 2014, Fortum closed its 1,000 MW coal power plant at Ingå (Finland) and demolished it in 2020.
 The company also owns and operates about 1200 km of district heat network in Finland, 2400 km in Sweden, 860 km in Poland and 480 km in Russia.

 Solar power

 The company has stated that its ambition is to build a small photo-voltaic solar portfolio to gain experience in different solar technologies and in operating in the Indian power market.
 Fortum also sells solar power kits in the Nordic countries.

-Recycling and waste solutions

-Fortum provides environmental management and material efficiency services in the Nordics.
-Services include recycling, reutilisation, and final disposal solutions, as well as soil remediation and environmental construction services.

 Environmental record

-In 2014 Fortum had the biggest market share of ecolabeled electricity in Finland.
-With three hydropower plants, seven biomass plants and four wind parks the company had also more EKOenergy certified power stations than any other company in Finland.
+In 2014 Fortum had the biggest market share of ecolabelled electricity in Finland.
+Nowadays, they no longer offer ecolabelled electricity in Finland.

 After acquiring a majority stake in Uniper in 2020, Fortum will become one of the EU's worst emitters of greenhouse gas emissions, asserted a report backed by major European environmental groups in 2019.
 Extinction Rebellion Finland accused Fortum for greenwashing for continuing and scaling up its fossil fuel business, for example opening (through Uniper) Dateln4 coal-fired power plant in Germany in 2020 and suing the Netherlands on the basis of the Energy Charter Treaty for banning coal.

-Fortum intends to be carbon neutral by 2050 at the latest, and by 2035 for its European production.
-The work began in Espoo, where the use of coal was reduced.
-In Germany, the Hayden power plant was closed at the end of 2020.
-By the end of 2025, 75% of Germany's coal capacity will be closed.
-The Dutch coal-fired power plant will be closed by the end of 2029.
-Datteln 4 from Germany will be the last plant to be closed, by 2038.
-According to Finnish Greenpeace, the changes are made too slowly as it would like all the plants to be closed already by 2030.
-Fortum is planning to replace the coal capacity by new wind and solar power.
-Hydropower and nuclear power operations are also being developed and in Russia renewable energy is taken into use.